stratovolcano (or composite volcano) — a conical volcano consisting of layers of solid lava flows mixed with layers of other rock.

 The key word here is buoyancy.
 Magma is very hot, and therefore less dense than the surrounding rocks; it simply rises due to a difference in buoyancy.
 This lighter magma rises toward the surface, and when its density is lower than the surrounding rocks, it flows towards the surface.
 But when the magma reaches the surfaces, another interesting thing happens.

-If the magma contains volatile elements (water and/or gases), when it reaches the surface, these volatiles will suddenly expand into steam and gas, causing a violent eruption.
-This tends to happen a lot of the magma is more acidic (has a higher silica content); with more basic magmas, there is usually a continuous, steady flow (like in Hawaii).
+If the magma contains volatile elements (water and/or gases), when it reaches the surface, these volatile elements will suddenly expand into steam and gas, causing a violent eruption.
+This tends to happen a lot of the magma is more acidic (has a higher silica content); with more basic types of magma, there is usually a continuous, steady flow (like in Hawaii).

 So, now that we know what a volcano is and why it forms, let’s take a moment to “dissect one”.